CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 The reason a stakeholder might publish something like `U:LESe` is that it expresses that the analyst thought about [*Utility*](#utility) but does not have anything to communicate.
 A stakeholder might have information to communicate about some decision points but not others.
-If SSVC uses this format to list the values that are in play for a particular vulnerability, there is no need for a special "I don't know" marker.
+If SSVC uses this format to list the values that are in play for a particular vulnerability, there is no need for a special “I don't know” marker.

-The merit in this "list all values" approach emerges when the stakeholder knows that the value for a decision point may be A or B, but not C.
+The merit in this “list all values” approach emerges when the stakeholder knows that the value for a decision point may be A or B, but not C.
 For example, say the analyst knows that [*Value Density*](#value-density) is [diffuse](#value-density) but does not know the value for [*Automatability](#automatability).
 Then the analyst can usefully restrict [*Utility*](#utility) to one of [laborious](#utility) or [efficient](#utility).
 In abbreviated form, write this as `U:LE`.